-We are named for Johnny Chapman, or Johnny Appleseed, who walked to Pittsburgh from Massachusetts in the 1790s.
+Our name is inspired by Johnny Chapman, or Johnny Appleseed, who walked to Pittsburgh from Massachusetts in the 1790s in his threadbare clothing.
 Johnny Chapman spent the rest of his long life collecting apple seeds from Cider Mills along the Monongahela River.
 He then carried these seeds across the frontier into Ohio and Indiana to establish orchards for frontiers people moving westward.

 At the same time we found a second barrelhouse for our burgeoning whiskey inventory and tucked behind it was a 10,000 square foot historic tannery, oozing with charm (ie construction complexities and budget overruns) that was just begging to be a ciderhouse.

 So here we are pumping out farmhouse, bottle conditioned, hopped, wild fermented, and barrel aged ciders.
 And we’re so glad you’ve joined us to explore a new American cider frontier.